Things to do in the Isle of Man

 Things to do Isle of Man

-Things to do in Ramsey, Isle of Man
+Things to do in Isle of Man (Ramsey)

-46. Get Your Tan On at Ramsey Beach
+44. Get Your Tan On at Ramsey Beach

-Ramsey beach Isle of Man
+Ramsey beach IOM

-Ramsey beach Isle of Man
+Ramsey beach IOM

-47. Catch a Glimpse of the Northern Lights
+45. Catch a Glimpse of the Northern Lights

 Facts About the Isle of Man

-While most people associate the likes of Lapland and Iceland as being the best places in the world to see the amazing northern lights, they also occasionally appear here on the island.
+While most people associate the likes of Lapland and Iceland as being the best places in the world to see the northern lights, they also occasionally appear here on the island.

-48. Stroll Along the Promenade to Queen’s Pier
+46. Stroll Along the Promenade to Queen’s Pier

 A walk along the promenade behind Ramsey Beach makes for a pleasant stroll.
-You can start at the North Beach and work your way south, where you’ll eventually cross over the Sulby river and onto the South Beach.
+You can start at the North Beach and work your way south, where you’ll cross over the Sulby river and onto the South Beach.

 It’s at the South Beach that you’ll find the Queen’s Pier.
 At 2241 metres, the pier is one of the longest in the UK.
+Unfortunately, the pier closed down in the early 90s; however, a restoration project is now on the way.

-50. Milntown House & Gardens
+47. Milntown House & Gardens

 Milntown House